Table of Contents

 4. How do you keep your AI agent from ticking off my customers or damaging my brand?

 We’ve all heard stories of bots that spouted offensive language, agreed to sell pricey products for a pittance, or encouraged people to do unsafe things.
-Solution providers worth considering should have robust safety mechanisms built in to ensure that the AI agent stays on task, produces accurate information, and operates ethically.
+Solution providers worth considering should have robust safety mechanisms built in to ensure that the AI agent stays on task, produces accurate information, and operates within defined business and compliance requirements.
 Get the details on how a vendor approaches AI safety with these questions.

 • How do you mitigate and manage hallucinations?